-Christopher M. Blankenship is the Acting Commissioner of Conservation.
-He was appointed by Governor Kay Ivey in May 2017.
+Christopher M. Blankenship is the Commissioner of Conservation.
+He was appointed by Governor Kay Ivey in August 2017.

 The Conservation Advisory Board, created by statute, is composed of 10 members appointed by the governor for alternating terms of six years, and three ex-officio members in the persons of the Governor, the Commissioner of Agriculture and Industries, and the Director of the Alabama Cooperative Extension System.
 The Commissioner of Conservation and Natural Resources serves as the ex-officio secretary of the board.